aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 ### Trigger links

-The integrated module will only listen to every click on links, so if we want to load other sites within the bindden `click` events on an element, we may have to find another way.
+The integrated module will only listen to every click on links, so if we want to load other sites within the bound `click` events on an element, we may have to find another way.